OctoPrint/plugins.octoprint.org/_plugins/matrix_notifier.md

 In addition to this any other event should be configurable directly in the `config.yaml` file.

-Take the event name from https://docs.octoprint.org/en/master/events/ and add a section under the `plugins:` section which looks like this:
+Take the event name from [the OctoPrint events documentation](https://docs.octoprint.org/en/master/events/) and add a section under the `plugins:` section which looks like this:

 ```
   matrix_notifier: